romeerez/rake-db.js/README.md

 }
 ```

-This will fill table with data only when migrating.
+This will fill table with data only when migrating up.

-All database operations done in transaction so if query containing error it's not too bad,
+All database operations done in transaction so if query contains error - not too bad,
-table will not be created, you can fix error and run again.
+table won't be created, you can fix error and run again.

 ## Migration directions